andywalton7/sdk-test/source/index.html.md

 POST https://api.electioapp.com/consignments/manifestFromQuery
 ```

-The **Order Flex** flow enables you to manage customer orders that include items that will ship from different physical locations.
+The **Order Flex** flow enables you to process customer orders comprising items that will ship from different physical locations.

 The **Order Flex** flow is useful to your business if: